 - The progress made towards narrowing the gap, by class and year group, for disadvantaged pupils

 - Next steps for continual progress

-The Governors of the school ensure that there is an annual statement to parents and carers on how the Pupil Premium funding has been used to address the issue of ‘narrowing the gap’ for disadvantaged pupils.
-This statement is published on the school’s website and can be found at the bottom of this page.
+The Governors of the school ensure that there is an annual report to parents and carers on how the Pupil Premium funding has been used to address the issue of ‘narrowing the gap’ for disadvantaged pupils.
+This report is published on the school’s website and can be found at the bottom of this page.